riga/law/README.md

 <!-- marker-after-badges -->

 <!-- marker-before-header -->

-**Note**: This project is currently under development.
-Version 1.0.0 will be the first, fully documented beta release, targetted for fall 2023.

 Use law to build complex and large-scale task workflows.
 It is build on top of [luigi](https://github.com/spotify/luigi) and adds abstractions for **run locations**, **storage locations** and **software environments**.